-- Tier 1 comprises four HS codes which describe integrated circuits (also referred to as microelectronics). - Tier 2 comprises five HS codes containing electronics items related to wireless communications, satellite-based radio-navigation and passive electronic components. - Tier 3 is itself divided in two sets: - Tier 3.A, which comprises 16 HS codes containing discrete electronic components, electrical plugs and connectors, navigation equipment and digital cameras. - Tier 3.B, which lists nine HS codes used to export mechanical and non-electronic components, such as bearings and optical components. - Tier 4 includes 11 HS codes concerning manufacturing equipment for production and quality testing of electric components and circuits.
+- Tier 1 comprises four HS codes which describe integrated circuits (also referred to as microelectronics). - Tier 2 comprises five HS codes containing electronics items related to wireless communications, satellite-based radio-navigation and passive electronic components. - Tier 3 is itself divided in two sets: - Tier 3.A, which comprises 16 HS codes containing discrete electronic components, electrical plugs and connectors, navigation equipment and digital cameras. - o Tier 3.B, which lists nine HS codes used to export mechanical and non-electronic components, such as bearings and optical components. - Tier 4 is divided in two sets: - Tier 4.A., which includes 11 HS codes concerning manufacturing equipment for production and quality testing of electric components and circuits. - o Tier 4.B, which lists 5 HS codes concerning Computer Numerical Control (CNC) machine tools for the manufacturing of complex high precision metal components.

 The List is not static and will be periodically adjusted in the light of what is found in Russian military systems on the battlefield and Russia's use of sanctioned sensitive items.
-It replaces the previous version released on 23 June 2023.
+It replaces the previous September 2023 version.